- Guillain-Barré syndrome (GBS) is a rare condition in which a person’s immune system attacks the peripheral nerves.

 - Guillain-Barré syndrome is potentially life-threatening.
 People with Guillain-Barré syndrome should be treated and monitored; some may need intensive care.
 Treatment includes supportive care and some immunological therapies.

 In Guillain-Barré syndrome, the body's immune system attacks part of the peripheral nervous system.
 The syndrome can affect the nerves that control muscle movement as well as those that transmit pain, temperature and touch sensations.
 This can result in muscle weakness and loss of sensation in the legs and/or arms.

 Symptoms typically last a few weeks, with most individuals recovering without long-term, severe neurological complications.

 - The first symptoms of Guillain-Barré syndrome include weakness or tingling sensations.
 They usually start in the legs, and can spread to the arms and face.

 - For some people, these symptoms can lead to paralysis of the legs, arms, or muscles in the face.
 In 20%–30 % of people, the chest muscles are affected, making it hard to breathe.

 - The ability to speak and swallow may become affected in severe cases of Guillain-Barré syndrome.
 These cases are considered life-threatening, and affected individuals should be treated in intensive-care units.

 - Most people recover fully from even the most severe cases of Guillain-Barré syndrome, although some continue to experience weakness.

-Diagnosis is based on symptoms, findings on neurological examination including diminished or loss of deep-tendon reflexes.
+Diagnosis is based on symptoms and findings on neurological examination including diminished or loss of deep-tendon reflexes.
 A lumbar puncture may be done for supportive information, though should not delay treatment.
-Other tests, such as blood tests, may be required to identify the underlying trigger are not required to make the diagnosis of GBS and should not delay treatment.
+Other tests, such as blood tests, to identify the underlying trigger are not required to make the diagnosis of GBS and should not delay treatment.